RubixML/ML/docs/choosing-an-estimator.md

 | [Persistent Model](persistent-model.md) | Model Persistence | | | Any persistable model |
 | [Pipeline](pipelinemd) | Preprocessing | | ● | Any |

-In the example below, we'll wrap a Regression Tree in the Bootstrap Aggregator meta-estimator and tell it to train and average the predictions of 1,000 base estimators automatically.
+In the example below, we'll wrap a Regression Tree in the Bootstrap Aggregator meta-estimator and tell it to train and average the predictions of 1,000 base estimators.

 **Example**